Real1tyy/Nexus-Properties/docs-site/docs/features/zoom-mode.md

 - Uses spatial positioning in the graph
 - Prioritizes horizontal distance

+#### Tree Navigation (Folder Notes Only)

+**⏎ Enter** - Navigate to next tree root (right)
+- Only works in folder notes graphs (hierarchical mode)
+- Jumps to the root of the next tree to the right
+- Wraps around to the first tree when at the last tree
+- Useful for reviewing multiple independent hierarchies

+**⇧ Shift+Enter** - Navigate to previous tree root (left)
+- Only works in folder notes graphs (hierarchical mode)
+- Jumps to the root of the previous tree to the left
+- Wraps around to the last tree when at the first tree
+- Complements Enter for bidirectional tree traversal

 **How it works**:
 1. Enter zoom mode by clicking any node
 2. Use arrow keys to navigate between nodes
+3. Use Enter/Shift+Enter to jump between tree roots (folder notes only)
-3. Preview updates automatically as you navigate
+4. Preview updates automatically as you navigate
-4. Arrow keys are disabled when typing in search/filter inputs
+5. Keyboard shortcuts are disabled when typing in search/filter inputs

 ## Zoom Preview Configuration